-specifies how the vo name is to be converted into a user name.
+uspec specifies how the VO name is to be converted into a user name.
 Specify for uspec a printf-like format string with a single %s.
-The vo name is inserted where the %s occurs.
-To make the vo name equal to the user name, specify only "%s" (i.e. vo2usr=%s).
-If vo2usr is not specified, then the user name comes from distinguished name in the certificate (i.e. text after '/CN=') with spaces turned into underscores and the vo name is not used.
+The VO name is inserted where the %s occurs.
+To make the user name equal to the VO name, specify only %s (i.e. vo2usr=%s).
+If vo2usr is not specified, then the user name comes from distinguished name in the certificate (i.e. text after '/CN=') with spaces turned into underscores and the VO name is not used.
 Specifying vo2usr= returns the user name as set by the gsi plug-in.

-The AuthzVO plug-in is best used when gsi internal mapping is turned off.
+- 1) The AuthZ plug-in is called after the VOMS plug-in. - 2) The AuthzVO plug-in is best used when gsi internal mapping is turned off.
 Normally, this requires that you also specify '-gmapopt:10 -gmapto:0' options.

 '''

--authzfun:libXrdAuthzVO.so \
+-gmapopt:10 -gmapto:0 -authzfun:libXrdAuthzVO.so \

--authzfunparms:valido=atlas,cms,vo2grp=us%s \
+-authzfunparms:valido=atlas,cms,vo2grp=us%s

--gmapopt:10 -gmapto:0

 '''

 The above example loads the AuthzVO plug-in.
-The parameters indicate that only vo names of atlas and cms are valid.
-The cms vo name will be converted to a group name of uscms and atlas vo will be converted to a group name of usatlas.
+The parameters indicate that only VO names of atlas and cms are valid.
+The cms VO name will be converted to a group name of uscms and atlas VO will be converted to a group name of usatlas.
 The user name comes from the distinguished name in the certificate.